 Your healthcare provider is an expert in understanding how to treat RA, but from head to toe, you know your body better than anyone.
 You know when you're meeting your goals or not.
-Acknowledge the expert in you by trusting your instincts and being honest when speaking with your healthcare provider about how you're really doing.
+Acknowledge the expert in you by trusting your instincts and being honest when speaking with your HCP about how you're really doing.
+This becomes even more important when you are seeing your HCP at a remote visit, as they are counting on you to share information that can help them understand how your disease management plan is doing.